pinkpong111/Resolution-Based-Information-Theory/README.md

 ### Resolution as State Discrimination

 In RBIT terms, resolution is the capacity to distinguish between states — to separate vectors that would otherwise collapse into the same position.
 Increasing resolution means making previously indistinguishable states distinguishable.

-This is a physical process, not merely a computational one.
+### Three Arguments for the Residual Floor

+The residual resolution floor — the minimum below which discrimination cannot proceed — is established by three independent arguments (summarized in "Why This Framework Is Needed" above):

+**Primary: Combinatorial.** Multi-agent interaction surfaces grow as O(n²).
+Complete resolution requires infinite governance capacity.
+Therefore S > 0 always for n > 1.

+**Primary: Governance.** In fractal architectures, lowest layers are structurally partially degraded.
+Complete stability = zero correction capacity = catastrophic failure when environment shifts.
+Maintained residual instability is the correction mechanism.

+**Supporting: Thermodynamic.**

-### Landauer's Principle and the Cost of Discrimination
+### Landauer's Principle — Supporting Thermodynamic Motivation

 Landauer's Principle establishes that erasing one bit of information requires a minimum energy expenditure: